greyatom-school/the-minerva-project/FEWD/sprint_4/README.md

 - Adding a stock(from the given list of companies)

 - Viewing your stocks compared to the current price(Fetched by an API)

+*Note: This project will be evaluated.
+To understand how to go about it, kindly watch this [video walkthrough](https://vimeo.com/383940265/d48675eeed)*

 ## Associated Concepts